kign/c4wa/etc/doc/language.md

 `static` and `extern` declarations are for functions defined elsewhere in the same file (in case of `static`) or in another file (`extern`).
-You never need `static` declaration to compile with `c4wa` , but you might need it for compatibility ith standard C compiler. `extern` declaration could come handy if you have more than one source file to compile (or when using a built-in library).
+You never need `static` declaration to compile with `c4wa` , but you might need it for compatibility ith standard C compiler. `extern` declaration could come handy if you have more than one source file to compile, or when using a built-in library.

-Be careful: an attempt to declare function without `extern`, while perfectly legal in standard C, will lead  `c4wa` to tread your function as imported, and if it is defined later, it'll trigger a compiler error.
+Be careful: an attempt to declare function without `extern`, while perfectly legal in standard C, will lead  `c4wa` to treat your function as imported, and if it is defined later (including in a library), it'll trigger a compiler error.

 ```c
 double atan2(double, double); // no attribute, function considered imported